Hey Product Manager: Do These 4 Things in 2018

 Here are four things you can do to put your 2018 plan into action starting today:

-Everything you work on should be connected to a goal.
+Always goal-first Everything you work on should be connected to a goal.
 If it is not, then why are you working on it?
 Stay true to the strategic roadmap that you worked so hard to define — despite all of the distractions and arguments to change course.
 If you need to change course, change your assumptions and strategy first.

-As a product manager, you are not just at the center of the action — you are the center.
+Collaborate proactively As a product manager, you are not just at the center of the action — you are the center.
 Use that uniquely cross-functional position and viewpoint.
 Proactively collaborate with teammates to understand how the strategy impacts them.
 Be transparent and share data that backs up your plans.
 Tap the team’s knowledge of customers, partners, users, and the market to help you make sure you are considering everything from every angle.

-Product managers are responsible for leading the cross-functional team to follow through on the specifics of the plan.
+Be the details Product managers are responsible for leading the cross-functional team to follow through on the specifics of the plan.
 This is how you can deliver a Complete Product Experience (CPE).
 You need to analyze and understand every single customer touchpoint to ensure your product will achieve that CPE.
 Take steps to deepen your understanding.
 For example, set a goal to sit in on one sales or support call per week.

-You defined what success will look like and the metrics you will track to measure it.
+Measure it You defined what success will look like and the metrics you will track to measure it.
 But while you can plan all you want, you also need data to understand if the work is actually delivering against your goals.
 Is that new feature being used the way you expected?
 Did creating a new module increase sales like you expected?
 Even if your strategy was clear and the team worked hard to deliver what you defined, you are responsible for being accountable and honest when you are off track.

 Product managers are not afraid of hard work.
 The best ones are meticulous, resolute, and purposeful in their approach.